joeldipops/TransferBoy/docs/TransferPakUsage.md

 * *0x01* 0x4000 - 0x7FFF The switchable "ROMX" ROM address space.
 You'll also need to access this bank for certain MBC operations such as RAM bank switching.

 * *0x02* 0x8000 - 0xBFFF Addresses for gameboy *Video Ram* (0x8000 - 0x9FFF) which will probably be irrelevant to the TPak and *External RAM* (0xA000 - 0xBFFF) which you are likely to be interested in because it's where saved games are stored and peripherals like the clocks in Pokemon expose their values.
+Reading from anywhere in VRAM should just return 0xFF

 * *0x03* 0xC000 - 0xFFFF These addresses are used for various important things on an actual gameboy, none of which make much sense when reading from a cartridge.
 Includes Work RAM, I/O registers and Object Attribute Memory.
+Reading any of these addresses should just return 0xFF

+If you read back from 0xA000, it will return the currently set bank number.
+Elsewhere I have read that this is not the case  and there's no way of reading the bank number back, but I have tested on my (PAL/Australian) N64, and that's the behaviour I get.

 ### 0xB000 - 0xBFFF *Cartridge detection and 'Access Mode' Switch*